EDCD/EDMarketConnector/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 10, Linux Debian 10.6, etc.]
  - OS Locale: [e.g. English, French, Serbian...]
  - If applicable: Browser [e.g. chrome, safari]
- - Please attach log files:
+ - Please attach **BOTH** log files as follows:
-     1. Always attach `%TEMP%\EDMarketConnector.log` from *immediately* after the bug occurs (re-running the application overwrites this file).
+     1. `%TEMP%\EDMarketConnector.log` from *immediately* after the bug occurs (re-running the application overwrites this file).
-     1. If running 4.1.0 (including betas) or later: `%TEMP%\EDMarketConnector\EDMarketConnector-debug.log`.
+     1. %TEMP%\EDMarketConnector\EDMarketConnector-debug.log`.
 See [Debug Log File](https://github.com/EDCD/EDMarketConnector/wiki/Troubleshooting#debug-log-files).
+NB: If you don't have this log file then you're not running the latest version of the application and should update first to see if we already fixed the bug you're reporting.

    Use the Icon that looks like `_`, `|` and `^` all in one character towards the right of the toolbar above.